xairrick/PowerPlatformTypescriptTemplateForWebResources/README.md

 `<ctrl><shift>b` - This automatically runs the `npm install`  and `npm run build` commands.

 `<alt>t` then `r` - to see all build tasks
+### Building from Visual Studio 2022
+The .esproj file can be opened by VS2022 (17.5).
+Visual Studio will execute `npm run build` when the build is started, but you still need to manually execute `npm install` at least once prior to get all the build tools.

 # Adding a new javascript file
 1. Create the file in `src/code` folder as typescript file (.ts).